 While this onnline loan company does cater for those with less impressive credit scores, the rates can be higher in those instances, topping out at 17.99% APR.
 You can make some savings with deposit secured loans and by using autopay.
 The downsides are that you must have a Regions checking account and there are both origination and lates fees.

-9. Payoff: The best debt consolidation specialist
+9. Payoff: Best personal loan for debt consolidation

 The best debt consolidation specialist